replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

-# Using automation to install on an existing cluster
+# Using Automation to Install on an Existing Cluster

 Starting with the Replicated app manager v1.15.0, it is possible to automate an application installation to an existing cluster in an online environment by providing a license file and the application configuration values when running `kots install`.

 When these values are provided, they are written as ConfigMaps to the cluster, and the Replicated admin console finds these and processes them to complete the installation.

-## Online installation
+## Online Installation

 ### Provide a license file